angela1C/Multi-Paradigm-Programming-Shop-Project-2020/README.md

+# Multi-Paradigm Programming project

-This folder contains the files for the Shop Assignment submitted for the Multi-Paradigm Programming module at GMIT by Angela Carpenter.
+This folder contains the files for the Shop Assignment submitted for the Multi-Paradigm Programming module at GMIT.
+The actual project was to be submitted through the college Moodle platform as a zip file.
+This repository serves as a reference for the project.

 ---

-The assignment was to build a shop program as developed in the lecture video series with the following functionality:
+The assignment was to build a Shop program with the functionality as outlined below and to write a report comparing the various programming paradigms used.

 ## Functionality
 - The shop CSV should hold the initial cash value for the shop.